 First semester students in the DE course will use computer simulations to learn about the logic of electronics while designing, testing, and constructing circuits and devices – including micro-controllers and programmable robots.

 In the second semester, students can complete the EDD course, where they will work in teams to develop engineering solutions through research, design, and construction.
 Mentors from related businesses will guide students through real-world experience.

-The program prepares college-bound students by immersing them in rigorous engineering problems.
-Successful students are academically strong, possess strong math skills, have problem solving skills, are self-motivated, and typically are career or goal oriented.
+The Career Center’s PLTW program will prepare students by immersing them in rigorous engineering problems.
+Successful students are academically strong, and self-motivated.

 Students from any high school can also join our FIRST Robotics team.
 The team begins meeting in January and jumps into the challenges and team activities that go along with building a robot for competition.